-18.J.1.
+- 18.J.1.
 Evaluation Process: Professor evaluation is a three-year process and is the responsibility of the individual professor.
 The process will consist of student evaluations, classroom visitations, and a self evaluation.
 The evaluation material shall be drawn from any primary term during the three-year cycle and compiled for submission at the end of the three-year evaluation cycle.
 The process requires annual submission of a Yearly Report of Service to the College.
 The evaluation process shall include evaluations for all applicable modes of delivery (Distance Learning and face-to-face).
 The division dean, with the assistance of department chairs, will maintain a three-year rotational list for all professors in the division.
-After receiving tenure, professors will be placed on a three-year rotation, wherein the final evaluation packet will be due by week eight (8) of the spring semester of the third year.

-- 18.J.1.a.
-Service to the College: Each member of the regular faculty shall submit the three (3) Yearly Reports of Service to the College (H.11.). - 18.J.1.b.
-Self-Evaluation: Each member of the regular faculty shall submit the Self-Evaluation Report (H.6.) that includes goals and objectives in the third year of the cycle. - 18.J.1.c.
+After receiving tenure, professors will be placed on a three-year rotation, wherein the final evaluation packet will be due by week 6 of the spring semester of the third year. - 18.J.1.a.
+Self-Evaluation: Each member of the regular faculty shall submit the three (3) Yearly Reports of Service to the College (H.11.) and Self-Evaluation Report (H.6.) that includes goals and objectives. - 18.J.1.b.
+Student Evaluation: During the evaluation process, the professor will administer at least one student evaluation for each preparation in either a fall or spring semester of the three-year cycle.
+If a professor is teaching Distance Learning courses or equivalent, at least one evaluation must be a distance learning course.
+Learning modalities are considered separate preparations.
+No professor is expected to evaluate more than three preparations in any three-year evaluation cycle.
+The student evaluations, including a tally of the ratings and a file of written comments will be submitted as part of the Self-Evaluation Report to the division dean.
+For short-term classes, student evaluations must be completed after the census date and prior to the completion of 75% of the course.
+These evaluations will be conducted online unless otherwise requested by the professor. - 18.J.1.c.
+Classroom Visitation (or Equivalent for Librarians, Counselors, and Instructional Specialists) by Peers: During the evaluation process, the professor will select a peer evaluation team with a minimum of two professors selected by the individual professor being evaluated.
+Each of those professors will be responsible for one classroom visitation or equivalent which will be completed during the three-year evaluation process (H.4.).
+A summary of the classroom visitations or equivalent will be prepared by the professor and submitted as part of the Self-Evaluation Report to the division dean. - 18.J.1.d.
 Summary of Evaluation: The professor will summarize evaluation activities and findings.
-The H.6.a Self Evaluation will include: - Summary of progress made on goals and objectives from the previous evaluation cycle - Summary of student and classroom evaluations - Yearly Report of Service to the College (from the current year and the previous two (2)
+The H.6.a Self Evaluation will include: - Summary of progress made on goals and objectives from the previous evaluation cycle - Summary of student and classroom evaluations

-years)

-- Student evaluations - Peer evaluations (classroom evaluations or the equivalent).
+- Yearly Report of Service to the College (from the current year and the previous two (2) years) - Student evaluations - Peer evaluations (classroom evaluations or the equivalent).

-This report will be submitted to the division dean by the end of the eighth week of the spring semester.
+This report will be submitted to the division dean by the end of the sixth week of the spring semester.